 Many Carmel restaurants boast extensive doggy menus as well as scenic views, so it’s easy to see why this town was voted the #1 Dog-Friendly Town in America.
-Your pups can enjoy many of Carmel’s shops, galleries, and even spas right along with you, so they’ll feel just as pampered as you do!
-A word of warning, though: it can be chilly in the winter!
+Your pups can enjoy many of the shops, galleries, and even spas right along with you.
+They’ll feel just as pampered as you do!
+A word of warning, though — it can be chilly in the winter.

-If you’re looking for a dash of milder weather this winter, a trip to the desert may do the trick.
-Daytime temperatures can be in the 60s and 70s — the perfect temperature for adventuring with your fur baby– though evenings can still get chilly.
+If you’re looking for a dash of milder weather this winter, a trip to this desert may do the trick.
+Daytime temperatures can be in the 60s and 70s — the perfect temp for adventuring with your fur baby, though evenings can still get chilly.

 This seaside area north of San Francisco is a great balance between iconic and chill.
 You and your pup will get just enough of those Bay Area vibes, but you’ll have the open coastal air to enjoy too.
-Marin County is full of dog-friendly hotels, restaurants, shops, and more, though the parks and beaches might be their favorite spots.
+Marin County is full of dog-friendly hotels, restaurants, shops, and more.
+Even so, the parks and beaches might wind up being their favorite spots.

 This fun city is vibrant and diverse, so it’s no surprise to learn how dog-friendly it is.
-From beaches to shopping and even wine tasting, your dog can accompany you nearly anywhere in Santa Barbara.
+Beaches, shopping, wine tasting — your dog can accompany you nearly anywhere in Santa Barbara.
 There are endless walking trails and paved walkways through historic neighborhoods, as well as off-leash parks and a pup-friendly botanical garden.
-There really is something for everyone!
+It really has something for everyone!

 Whether you’re in the mood for a snowy winter wonderland or a beach getaway, California is a great place to be a dog owner.
 Visitors and locals alike can enjoy the open spaces, mild winters, and pup-loving people of the Golden State.
 Dogs will have plenty of parks, trails, and even beaches to explore, so you know there will be no shortage of adventure.
 Have fun!